zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/terminology.md

 {{< youtube "jdN5mj5ieLk?start=2115" >}}

-As part of a Harvard Business School case study [interview](https://youtu.be/jdN5mj5ieLk) (shown above), GitLab co-founder and CEO Sid Sijbrandij spoke with Professor Prithwiraj Choudhury on the various [stages of remote work](stages/).
+As part of a Harvard Business School case study [interview](https://youtu.be/jdN5mj5ieLk) (shown above), GitLab co-founder Sid Sijbrandij spoke with Professor Prithwiraj Choudhury on the various [stages of remote work](stages/).

 > We think this model will be called all-remote.
 >
 > We think it's time for clear differentiation between companies which *allow* remote, and companies that will not allow you to come into an office.
 >
 > People will start understanding the difference.
 If there is no headquarters, you're not at a satellite office.
-You're not a second-class team member. — *GitLab co-founder and CEO Sid Sijbrandij*
+You're not a second-class team member. — *GitLab co-founder Sid Sijbrandij*

 ### Distributed